Nellaker-group/TowardsDeepPhenotyping/README.md

 ## Cell classification and deep embeddings

+We trained an ensemble system to stratify placental cells into 5 distinct populations.

 ## Model Weights and test images

 All test images (19GB - 14k images) are provided [here.](https://drive.google.com/open?id=1EPu-FKU62zSKNBIVjQKSXvv53PexiNo2)